 From a data perspective, it’s really exciting to develop a database with more breadth, which will provide more insight into the unique interests and preferences of each traveler.
 From the kind of meal they prefer on the plane, to the type of accommodation or transportation service that they prefer.
 There will be some really interesting correlations of data across the breadth of what we need to do that will allow our platform to be able to personalize more effectively.

-Check out the open positions at Guestlogix on our LinkedIn Jobs Page
+Check out the open positions at Guestlogix on our Careers Page